The Singles Network Ministries

 Recently someone asked me what the hardest part of ministry to single adults.
 Is it the long hours, lack of church support, or resources?
 Is it the lack of understanding of what singles ministry is about?
 Or is it the singles themselves?
 While all of these parts are hard at times, the most difficult is knowing singles adults make up 54% of the population, and yet you don’t see this number in the church.
 And of what do you find in the church, especially over the age of 35, is primarily women.
 The enemy continues to attack this area of our demographic.
 While most churches focus on the traditional family, this family starts with two single people.
 And what better way to destroy the potential of two single people than to destroy the male?

-1. The long hours: If you start, lead, or minister in young and singles ministry, it will take lots of your time.
-Whether you lead a Bible study, a divorce recovery ministry, pastor young singles, or counsel, it takes a lot of energy, preparation, and prayer.
+1. The long hours: If you start, lead, or minister in a young and singles ministry, it will take up a lot of your time.
+Whether you lead a Bible study, a divorce recovery ministry, a pastor of young singles, or counsel, it takes a lot of energy, preparation, and prayer.
 I used to think you could lead singles well part-time.
-However, after 30 years of being in this industry, it has proven to be very difficult.
+However, after 30 years in this industry, it has proven very difficult.
 I have seen church after church add extra responsibilities to their singles’ pastor plate.
 With each new hat, it takes away from ministering to single and young adults.
 Eventually, singles ministry becomes the last thing on that pastor’s list.
 And when they are the last thing, eventually, the ministry is dissolved.

-If you are a pastor, you have to talk to your church leadership and explain how important it is only to be the young or singles pastor without a ton of other responsibilities, at least if you are going to do it well.
+If you are a pastor, you have to talk to your church leadership and explain how important it is to be the young or singles pastor, with only a ton of other responsibilities, at least if you are going to do it well.
 Share with them the stats of your ministry, the hours you put in, and where the ministry has grown.
 Share with them the importance of the ministry and how it has changed lives.
 And if you are given more responsibility, especially outside of singles, it will not only hurt the singles but could eventually destroy the ministry.
-Also, build a team of volunteer leaders, so if you do end up with more areas of responsibility, you have a group of dedicated folks who can lead.
+Also, build a team of volunteer leaders so that if you end up with more areas of responsibility, you have a group of dedicated folks to lead.

-If you are a volunteer leader, focus on a few people to grow versus making it about numbers.
-Because you are limited with your time, it’s important to go slow, build a team of leaders and volunteers, and only minister in the areas most needed.
+If you are a volunteer leader, focus on a few people to grow, rather than making it about numbers.
+Because you are limited in your time, it’s important to go slow, build a team of leaders and volunteers, and minister only in the areas most needed.
 The enemy would love to pressure you to reach ALL singles, but instead, focus on your personal demographic or life stage and minister there.
 Limit your time by setting boundaries.
-Be more focused on individual changed lives than providing fun socials for singles.
+Please focus more on individual changed lives than on fun socials for singles.
 As you pour into a few and teach them to pour, this will significantly impact the kingdom.

 2. Ignorance of singles ministry: I wrote in previous articles about the history of singles ministry, what has changed, and the lack of understanding of who we are.
 This is still one of the most challenging aspects of singles ministry.
-Most pastors and leaders in the church have been married their whole lives and do not know or understand who a single is.
+Most pastors and church leaders have been married their whole lives and do not know or understand what it means to be single.
 Are we the college-aged adults, 20-somethings, single parents, widowed, etc.?
 They are quickly overwhelmed with how to minister.
 Instead of doing research and talking to the singles in their church, they often make assumptions or the opposite and do nothing.
 How can anyone build or grow a ministry without first understanding their audience?

 Because singles outnumber married adults, we are a vast untapped resource for the church.
-However, the church not only doesn’t realize this but does very little to reach us.
+However, the church doesn’t seem to recognize this and isn't doing much to reach us.
 Reaching singles is not the same as reaching a married couple.
 But once you reach us because you care, it can change the church.
 It can grow your church in numbers, serving, tithing, and spiritual maturity.
-But this means you have to make an effort to reach us, do the work, the research, and start.
+But this means you have to make an effort to reach out to us, do the work and research, and get started.

-3. Lack of resources: Often, I heard singles leaders, as well as pastors, say, “there isn’t a budget for our ministry.”
+3. Lack of resources: Often, I heard singles leaders, as well as pastors, say, “There isn’t a budget for our ministry.”
 “We must raise all our funds if we want to have a Bible study or go on a retreat .”
 “Our church focuses on resources for the marriage ministry.”
-I have heard everything good and bad related to resources.
+I have heard everything, good and bad, about resources.
 Just because you don’t have the funds or resources in singles ministry doesn’t mean you can’t minister to singles.

-While there are some singles with less income to do things, such as a single parent or senior single adults, I have found people do what they want to do.
+While there are some singles with lower incomes who may struggle to do things, such as single parents or senior single adults, I have found that people do what they want to do.
 They must learn to budget their money for dinner or a trip.
-This is an excellent opportunity to teach a finance Bible study.
+This is an excellent opportunity to teach a Bible study on finance.
 Also, not all events have to cost a lot.
-You can host a bring-your-own lunch at the park after church or set up a movie night in your backyard, etc. Also, you can have your fundraiser to help offset ministry expenses, provide scholarships for retreats, etc. There is always a way, from social media to yard sales to asking those with extra money to donate.
-Don’t lack funds from your church keep you from doing some great things or be an excuse for not starting or growing singles ministry.
+You can host a bring-your-own lunch at the park after church or set up a movie night in your backyard, etc. Also, you can hold a fundraiser to help offset ministry expenses and provide scholarships for retreats, etc. There is always a way, from social media to yard sales to asking those with extra money to donate.
+Don’t let a lack of funds from your church keep you from doing some great things or serve as an excuse for not starting or growing a singles ministry.

 4. Lack of pastor/church support: Because singles ministry appears to be going away in the church, lack of support goes hand in hand.
-I hear many complaints from singles and leaders who say their church will not list their events, provide a web page with a calendar or announce their events in the pulpit.
-They feel they are forgotten and ignored like they have leprosy.
+I hear many complaints from singles and leaders who say their church will not list their events, provide a calendar on its website, or announce them in the pulpit.
+They feel they are forgotten and ignored, like they have leprosy.
 They have also said they can’t get a meeting with a pastor to share their concerns, and if they do get an appointment, nothing happens afterward.
 Also, the lack of support shows in the sermons, which are often focused on the traditional family.
 Single adults are families too.
 And unless that pastor dies when his spouse dies, he will be single one day too.
 Everyone knows at least one person who isn’t married.

 5. The singles themselves: Yes, one of the most challenging parts of singles ministry is ministering to the singles themselves.
 Their needs vary widely depending on their age and life stage.
 A few years ago, one of my friends, a pastor, said the ministry would be great if it weren’t for the people.
 Ministering to people is hard.
 They wear you out so quickly.

 However, when I do spend one-on-one time with them, coming alongside them, I see them change.
-I have been honored to connect singles with resources to help them in their journey, including counseling, divorce, and celebrating recovery ministries.
+I have been honored to connect singles with resources to support them on their journey, including counseling, divorce, and Celebrate Recovery ministries.
 I have seen singles go from being self-focused to serving God wholeheartedly.
-From being angry to be filled with joy.
-It just means there needs to be leaders within the church who realize this and have a goal to reach singles individually.
+From being angry to being filled with joy.
+It just means there needs to be leaders within the church who recognize this and have a goal of reaching singles individually.

-So, while it is tough at times, it goes back to those boundaries, focusing on a few, and praying to God on who he wants you to focus on.
+So, while it is tough at times, it goes back to those boundaries, focusing on a few, and praying to God on whom He wants you to focus.
 In my new study, Intentional Relationships for Singles, in Chapter 9, I talk about the three kinds of friends.
 This great chapter teaches us the types of people that need to be in our lives.
 This also helps to keep us from burning out with ministering to people.

 Another area that breaks my heart is around the holidays.
 So many singles have no family; the family lives far away or is dysfunctional.
 The holidays are stressful and hurtful, and they feel very alone.
-They often overeat, overspend or isolate themselves to handle the pain.
+They often overeat, overspend, or isolate themselves to handle the pain.
 I try to remind singles and marrieds to offer dinner at their homes to those with nowhere to go.
-An excellent ministry in Raleigh, NC, provides things to do for several days during the holidays.
-One day they have a picnic; another day, they serve at a mission, go on a hike, etc.
+An excellent ministry in Raleigh, NC, offers activities for several days during the holidays.
+One day, they have a picnic; another day, they serve at a mission, go on a hike, etc.

-Singles need to have a family, biological or not and feel included and loved.
+Singles need to have a family, biological or not, and feel included and loved.
 The more singles feel alone, the more they become alone.
-The more they are alone, they disappear.
+The more they are alone, the more they disappear.
 We can’t let this happen.

 7. The enemy: The enemy not only wants to destroy the single adult (John 10:10), to steal, kill and destroy them, but also to destroy their relationships, future marriages, and their work in the Lord.
 He wants singles to feel defeated and discouraged and to quit church.
 To not truly know who they are in the Lord.

 The hardest part of a singles ministry is the constant battle against the enemy and his schemes.
 I know his goal, and I know God’s goal.
-We, the church, often allow the enemy to keep us distracted and focused on what appears to be good but not what is best.
-He keeps us worn out, over-committed, and frustrated.
+We, the church, often allow the enemy to keep us distracted and focused on what appears good but is not what is best.
+He keeps us overcommitted and frustrated.
 He doesn’t want us to learn balance or develop healthy boundaries.

 So what do we do?
 While I could fuss at the church (and sometimes still do) and complain, I know it’s a spiritual battle.
 We have to pray, binding the enemy.
-We have to pray for God to open the church, the pastors, and the leader's eyes to see this fantastic resource of those not married.
-We also need to ask God what our part is constantly.
+We have to pray that God will open the eyes of the church, the pastors, and the leaders to see this fantastic resource for those who are not married.
+We also need to constantly ask God what our part is.

 Yes, singles ministry and young adult ministry are challenging at times, but in the end, the rewards outweigh the work, the sweat, the tears, and the frustration.
-I wouldn’t do to do anything else.
+I wouldn’t do anything else.

-Recently I spent time with Samaritans Purse helping with Hurricane Ian relief in Florida.
+Recently, I spent time with Samaritans Purse helping with Hurricane Ian relief in Florida.
 Sometimes we went to the same location, but our team had changed, or we went to a new site.
 I noticed that 75% of our team were single adults.
-Also, we helped two families with one single mom and one who had never married.
+Also, we helped two families: one with a single mom and one that had never married.
 Wow, we can truly make a difference if we are allowed.

 Awards, Banquets and Videos?

-Recently we celebrated my work and leadership in singles ministry on two separate occasions.
-At our annual Labor Day Singles and Leaders Retreat, we celebrated with flowers, two cakes, balloons, a ton of cards, and a video of 30 or more friends, pastors, and former and existing leaders in singles ministry, congratulating me on 20 years in full-time ministry.
-Pastor Freddy Johnson, my co-teacher, my friend, and my family also took extra time to “roast” me.
+Recently, we celebrated my work and leadership in singles ministry on two separate occasions.
+During our annual Labor Day Singles and Leaders Retreat, we marked the milestone with flowers, two cakes, balloons, a large number of cards, and a video featuring 30 or more friends, pastors, and former and current leaders in singles ministry congratulating me on 20 years in full-time ministry.
+Pastor Freddy Johnson, my co-teacher, friend, and family member, also took extra time to “roast” me.
 Oh, what fun that was.
 I was so thankful to know so many cared.

-Then, two weeks later, I was on a mission trip in the UK and invited to an awards banquet in downtown London.
-I was honored with several other leaders for their contribution to singles ministry.
-As each person went up to get their award, I was blown away by the work, the heart, and the commitment of each winner.
+Then, two weeks later, I was on a mission trip in the UK and was invited to an awards banquet in downtown London.
+I was honored along with several other leaders for their contributions to singles ministry.
+As each person went up to receive their award, I was blown away by the work, heart, and commitment of each winner.
 Then, it was my turn.
-I was given two awards—one for my overall work in the UK as well as my work all over the world in singles ministry.
+I received two awards—one for my overall work in the UK and one for my work worldwide in singles ministry.
 Wow, I was overwhelmed with joy.

-So, what does this all mean?
+So, what does all this mean?
 Do we need awards?
 Do we need remembrance?
 Do we need events to celebrate?
-While I don’t feel I need any award of any kind to do the work God has called me to do, it was encouraging and affirming to get one.
+While I don’t feel I need any award of any kind to do the work God has called me to do, it was encouraging and affirming to receive one.
 I know, ultimately, I live to please God.
-I also know that if you are not careful, you can easily spend your life working for “man,” climbing the corporate ladder and building your kingdom.
-But just like with the Oscars and Grammys, there is a great feeling when you do win an award, especially from your peers in the same business.
-People who know how hard the work is.
-That understand the long hours, the sweat, the tears, and the joy.
-They also know you do it for the love of God more than the love of money or status.
-And they also know the awards; the banquets aren’t about saying how great I am but how great God is.
+I also know that if you aren’t careful, you can easily spend your life working for “man,” climbing the corporate ladder and building your kingdom.
+But just like with the Oscars and Grammys, there’s a great feeling when you win an award, especially from your peers in the same field.
+People who understand how hard the work is— the long hours, the sweat, the tears, and the joy.
+They also know you do it for the love of God more than for money or status.
+And they understand that the awards and banquets aren’t about showing how great I am but about how great God is.
 That trophy, video, and cake only represent God's work through me and others.

-So, while I did receive the recognition personally, I received it knowing how many others were and are a part of the same journey—reaching people for Christ.
-These past twenty years of full-time ministry in the US and the 12 years in the UK represent what God has done, and I am so thankful I get to be a part of it.
+So, while I did receive the recognition personally, I did so knowing how many others have been and are part of the same journey—reaching people for Christ.
+These past twenty years of full-time ministry in the US and twelve years in the UK reflect what God has accomplished, and I am so thankful to be part of it.

 2 Tim 4:7-8 I have fought the good fight, I have finished the race, I have kept the faith.
 Henceforth there is laid up for me the crown of righteousness, which the Lord, the righteous judge, will award to me on that day, and not only to me but also to all who have loved his appearing.

-Thank you for those in person, for those online, and for those who supported the events.
+Thank you to those in person, to those online, and to those who supported the events.
 Let’s make it another twenty years, and let's reach singles all over the world.

 Conferences, Retreats and More?
 Where are they?